nix-community/nix-on-droid/README.md

 nix run --impure ".#fakedroid"
 ```

-This will install nix-on-droid with initial channel setup and save the state of
+This will install Nix-on-Droid with initial channel setup and save the state of
 this session in the `.fakedroid` directory in the project directory.
 To enter this
 environment with initial flake setup, set `USE_FLAKE=1` as environment variable.
 Channel and flake setups can co-exist in the `.fakedroid` state directory.
 To